 Inventory, lb : 0

-Inchelium garlic can be prepared in a variety of ways both raw and cooked.
-Raw Inchelium garlic is naturally stronger than cooked.
-Crushing, chopping, pressing or pureeing Inchelium garlic releases even more of its oils providing a sharper, more assertive flavor than slicing or leaving it whole.
-Garlic can be a supporting ingredient in numerous dishes, but does especially well as the central flavor in compound butters, dressings, sauces and salts.
+Inchelium garlic can be used in both raw and cooked applications.
+Crushing, chopping, pressing, or pureeing raw Inchelium garlic releases even more of its oils providing a sharp, more assertive flavor than slicing or leaving it whole.
+Inchelium garlic does exceptionally well as the central flavor in butter, dressings, sauces, and salts.
 Roasting Inchelium garlic will enhance its flavor and add a subtle sweetness.
-Pair Inchelium garlic with rich ingredients and those that can readily absorb its flavor such as cheese, cream, olive oil, seafood, grilled meats, poultry, eggs, tomato, potatoes, spinach and fresh herbs such as basil, sage, parsley and oregano.
-To store keep Inchelium garlic in a cool dry place away from moisture, if stored properly Inchelium garlic should keep for six to nine months.
+It can also be blended with mashed potatoes.
+Pair Inchelium garlic with ingredients such as cheese, cream, olive oil, seafood, grilled meats, poultry, eggs, tomato, potatoes, spinach, and fresh herbs such as basil, sage, parsley and oregano.
+Inchelium garlic will keep up to nine months when stored in a cool and dry place.

-Inchelium garlic is an heirloom variety that has been designated as an endangered food by Slow Food USA’s Ark of Taste.
-Through the Ark of Taste Agricultural Conservation program, Inchelium garlic is being introduced to farmers and growers to cultivate a following and a demand for a garlic that was once common and now nearly unknown.
+Inchelium garlic is an heirloom variety that is listed on Slow Food USA's Ark of Taste.
+Through the Ark of Taste Agricultural Conservation program, Inchelium garlic is being introduced to farmers and growers to increase demand for a garlic that was once common and now nearly unknown.

-Inchelium garlic received its given name based on its origins of discovery.
-Its historical relevance is profound, it has been identified as the oldest strain of garlic grown in North America, having been grown far before the arrival of English settlers.
-It was found originally on the Colville Indian Reservation in Inchelium, Washington.
-Today Inchelium garlic can be found sold under its true name (not simply, garlic) throughout the Pacific West and Northwest United States.
+The true origin of Inchelium garlic is unknown, but it was found originally on the Colville Indian Reservation in Inchelium, Washington.
+It has been identified as the oldest strain of garlic grown in North America, having been grown far before the arrival of English settlers.
+Today Inchelium garlic can be found at farmers markets throughout the Pacific West and the Northwest United States.

 Someone spotted Inchelium Garlic using the Specialty Produce app for iPhone and Android.